 Presence and Penetration of This Game in India

-Momo challenge has found its way to India as well, claiming lives of 3 kids so far.
+The Momo Challenge has found its way to India as well, claiming the lives of 3 kids so far.
 The first victim who succumbed to this deadly game was reportedly a high school girl of class 10th from Rajasthan.
 She had allegedly committed suicide on 31st July.
 The revealing from the police investigation hints her suicide being associated with the game.

 The second incident came into light on 20th August 2018.
-An 18 years old boy named Manish Sarki hailing from north Bengal was found dead in an animal shelter.
+An 18-year-old boy named Manish Sarki hailing from north Bengal was found dead in an animal shelter.
 Police also found, ‘Illuminati’ and ‘Devil’s one eye’ drawn on the wall.
-The third incident followed the day after this, in the same hill station of north Bengal, where a 26-year-old female had allegedly ended her own life.
+The third incident followed the day after this, in the same hill station of North Bengal, where a 26-year-old female had allegedly ended her own life.

 As a parent, there are certain precautions you can take to safeguard your children against this deadly game.

 Teaching your kids to refuse or say ‘no’ is really crucial.
-Kids usually go through tremendous peer pressure, and at times, they end up getting themselves in a difficult situation not because they want to, but simply because they weren’t confident enough to say no to their fellow kids.
-And at times, such peer pressure if not refused, results into fatal consequences.
-So, make your child understand the difference between good and bad.
+Kids usually go through tremendous peer pressure and, at times, they end up getting themselves in a difficult situation. not because they want to, but simply because they weren’t confident enough to say no to their fellow kids.
+And at times, such peer pressure, if not refused, results in fatal consequences.
+So, make your kids understand the difference between good and bad.
 Tell them that they should say ‘no’ to the things they seem are dangerous.

 2. Be a Good Listener